korenandr/flixtube/docs/local-launch-guide.md

 ## Prerequisites

 You need to install docker and docker compose on your development computer.
-Also you need to have IAM AWS account with created s3 bucket.
+Also you need to have IAM AWS account with created s3 bucket (only for production environment).

 ## Deploy the sample application